MelikBLK/MelikBLK/README.md

 ---

 ### 👀 **I’m interested in**:
-- Exploring cutting-edge **AI** technologies and applying them to real-world problems in Financial Markets, Agricultrure and Radio Imagery Diagnostics.
+- Exploring cutting-edge **AI** technologies and applying them to real-world problems in Financial Markets, Agricultrure and Radio Imagery Diagnosis.
 - Leveraging **AI**, **Machine Learning**, and **Deep Learning** for predictive modeling, automation, and optimization.

 ---